tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Even though this contract is logically sound, there is a special function we need to use called `require` to enforce the account check instead of using the `if` statement.

-* The `require` function checks a condition just like an `if` statement does, only if the condition is false, it will return the leftover `gas` used and any `Ether`, and roll back the entire transaction.
+* The `require` function checks a condition just like an `if` statement does, only if the condition is false, it will return the leftover `gas` used and any `ether`, and roll back the entire transaction.
 Consider it a hard stopping point that you absolutely `require` a specific condition to be true to continue.

 Remove the `if` statement, then replace it with the following `require`: